m-lab/epoxy/cmd/epoxy_certs/README.md

 ## Updating Server Certificates

-The iPXE client requires that both the server and CA certificate both be present in the server certificate file.
+The iPXE client requires that the server and CA certificate both be present in the server certificate file.

 Ideally, `epoxy_certs` would automatically append this file, but currently it does not.